The town of Talkeetna in Alaska had a cat (Stubbs) as a mayor for 15 years.

 There is a species of a frog in Alaska that freezes during the winter and while frozen, the frog stops breathing, its heart stops beating, its blood stops flowing, and it cannot move.
 However, when spring arrives, the frog’s body thaws and the frog returns to normal life.

-22. In 2016, Anchorage, Alaska was so snow-starved they actually had to import 7 train cars full of snow for the starting section of the Iditarod Trail Sled Dog Race.
+22. In 2016, Anchorage, Alaska was so snow-starved that they actually had to import 7 train cars full of snow for the starting section of the Iditarod Trail Sled Dog Race.

 23. From 1787 through 1912, the US never went for more than 15 years without adding a state.
 Then 47 years passed before Alaska joined the union and the US is now in the longest period in US history without a state being added (54 years).